-If the course is [Full], you can still register, but you will be placed on a waiting list.
+If the course is [Full], you can still register, and you will be placed on a waiting list.
 We will contact you as soon as a place becomes available.
-At that time you can still decide whether you want to participate in the course.
+You can then decide whether you still want to join the course.

 Effective communication of scientific data is one of the most important skills of a scientist.
 Stated bluntly, if the intended audience does not get the message in the data (and acts on it), the research effort is wasted.
 Data visualization in tables and graphs is essential to effective communication, because it can convey complex relationships in a way unmatched by simple text.
 However, data visualization is not really a big thing in the education of scientists, nor is it stimulated by the parties responsible for the dissemination of research results, i.e. journals and scientific societies.

 This half-day course intends to put the student on the right track to obtain the necessary skills.
 It consists of about 4 hours of pre-course preparatory homework, followed by 4 hours of group work and interactive lectures.
 Students prepare by familiarizing themselves with the necessary software; they also submit a table, graph (or both) from prior work.
 During the course they receive personalized feedback, and set to improve their product using Microsoft Word (tables) and GraphPad Prism, and the course book written by your lecturer: